zedbeit/NodeCourse/README.md

 `run node app.js add --title="" --body=""` providing the `title` and `body` arguments.
 ### For removing notes use the `remove` command
 `run node app.js remove --title=""` providing the `title` of the note.

+### Improvement
+This app can be improved by adding a list and read commands to listing and reading notes.